odewahn/interferometry-demo/README.md

 This is a demo for how to use Jupyter Notebooks and related tools (thebe, tmpnb, Docker, etc) to teach radio interferometry in an interactive format.
+The source material is by Lincoln Greenhill and Danny Price, 2015.

 # Sample Notebook